zilliztech/zdoc/docs/tutorials/monitors-metrics/advance-pay-balance-monitor.md

 # Check Advance Pay Balance

-Zilliz Cloud has an Advance Pay balance monitor that is disabled by default.
-If you have added funds to your Advance Pay via bank transfer, you can choose to enable it.
-This will allow you to receive notifications from us when your Advance Pay balance is less than the amount you specified.
+Zilliz Cloud provides an Advance Pay balance monitor, which is disabled by default.
+In the event that you have deposited funds into your Advance Pay account using a bank transfer, you have the option to activate this monitor.
+Once enabled, it ensures that you will receive notifications from us whenever your Advance Pay balance drops below a predefined threshold specified by you.

 :::info Notes

-This is a feature available only to clusters in the Standard and Enterprise plans.
+This is a feature exclusively available to clusters in the Standard and Enterprise plans.

 :::

 ## Set Alert Condition{#set-alert-condition}

-To set the alert condition for advance pay balance monitor, follow these steps:
+To configure the alert conditions for remaining Advance Pay funds within a project, follow the steps below:

-1. From the left navigation pane in a project, choose **Monitoring**.
+1. Select **Monitoring** from the project’s left navigation pane.

-1. Open the **Monitor Settings** tab.
+1. Navigate to the **Monitor Settings** tab.

-1. Locate the second line in the **Billing Monitor** area.
+1. Find the second condition in the** Billing Monitor** card.

-1. Click **…** in the **Actions** column, and choose **Edit**.
+1. Click **…** in the **Actions** column, and select **Edit**.

-1. In the pop-up window, specify the minimum amount of advance pay balance for alerting.
-Once the remaining advance pay balance is less than the amount you specified, you will receive a total of 3 emails, 1 every hour.
+1. In the dialog box that appears, set the minimum threshold for your Advance Pay balance that will trigger alerts.
+If your remaining Advance Pay balance falls below the specified amount, you will receive a series of three emails, distributed at a rate of one per hour.

 ![advance-pay-monitor-edit-en](/img/advance-pay-monitor-edit-en.png)

 ## Enable Advance Pay Balance Monitor{#enable-advance-pay-balance-monitor}

-To enable the monitor, look for the switch in the **Status** column and click it.
-Clicking the switch will toggle it on and off.
-Make sure the indicator of the switch is on the right side, and the background color changes to blue.
+To activate the monitor, click the switch in the **Status** column.
+This action toggles the monitor’s state on or off.
+Verification of activation is confirmed when the switch’s indicator is positioned to the right, complemented by a change in background color to blue.

 ![advance-pay-monitor-enable-en](/img/advance-pay-monitor-enable-en.png)